-One of the keys to our student’s success is the way in which student absences, due to health and/or other issues, are dealt with.
-The key to enabling a student to catch up, or keep up, with their studies when absent for an extended period of time is communication.
-This can occur either through phone calls or emails.
-We understand that the circumstances surrounding student absences differ and that keeping up by reviewing class activities, notes and assessment on the Moodle may not be enough.
-When appropriate, teachers will contact students working with them one on one, albeit remotely.
-If a student’s absence is unexplained their parents are immediately notified via a phone call from the office.
-These strategies are reflective of the College’s key philosophy that we will never give up on a student and support all students equally, enabling them to not only successfully complete their SACE but also achieve an ATAR.
+While the press continues to publish articles revolving around the hype that schools sacrifice the wellbeing of students for the almighty ATAR, this is something we do not engage in.
+Student wellbeing is first and foremost as without this, they cannot reach their full potential and achieve success, whatever success looks like to them individually.
+One of the keys to our student’s success is the way in which student absences due to health and/or other issues are dealt with.
+The key to enabling a student to catch up or keep up with their studies when absent for an extended period of time, is communication with the College.
+We understand that the circumstances surrounding student absences differ and that keeping up solely by reviewing class activities, notes, and assessments on Moodle may not be enough.
+Consequently, when appropriate, teachers will contact students working with them one on one albeit remotely.
+These strategies focus on differentiation on assessment tasks and are reflective of the College’s key philosophy; that we will never give up on a student and will support all students equally.
+This enables them to not only successfully complete their SACE, but to also achieve an ATAR.